tbm-2303/OLA3-db/README.md

 ## 2. Implement Pessimistic Concurrency Control for Match Updates
+Task:
+- `Implement pessimistic locking using SELECT ...
+FOR UPDATE.`
+- `Ensure only one admin can update match results at a time.`
 ###  Problem: Two admins attempt to update the same match result at the same time.
 Ensure only one update happens at a time.

 - Pessimistic locking: Prevent other users from performing operations on data tables or rows until the transaction is completed.